 Back east, my house is merry and bright as soon as the countdown hits ’24’.
 Glittery wreaths made of evergreen shrubs decorate the doors, garland adorns the staircases and nine stockings (one for our rabbit, Skippy) hang from cast-iron stars over the fireplace.
-It’s a festive sight.

-Based on the overly descriptive picture I painted, it’s clear that the bar for holiday decor is set high.
+It’s clear that the bar for holiday decor is set high.
 We aren’t a religious family, but the allure of the season was always something we loved.
 Now that I’m on my own, I wanted to bring that same feeling to my tiny studio.
 The only two (major) roadblocks between myself and that winter wonderland are: temperatures don’t dip below 70 degrees and money.
 The struggle is real as I’m sure it is for many of you out there.

 Personally, I prefer flowers on-site at all times.
 Not only do they add a boost of organic energy, but they possess an undeniable charm.